Stephanie Schacher, Psy.D. Providing assessment and psychotherapy services in Westport, CT

-Depression is one of the biggest health issues in the U.S. If you think you may be depressed seek advice and consultation as soon as possible from a licensed psychologist or other mental health professional.
+Depression is one of the biggest health issues in the U.S. If you think you may be depressed seek advice and consultation as soon as possible.
 Try to keep to a regular routine in terms of sleep, diet, exercise, and activity level.
-Stay involved and avoid extended isolation from positive activities and influences, even if you don't feel like doing these things.
-Seek connections with others and find social outlets with friends, family, and neighbors.
-Spend time with people who are caring, listen well and can be understanding.
+Stay involved and avoid isolation.

-There are often obstacles to seeking help.
-People with depression may have difficulty reaching out to to others, or communicating that they are in pain because they feel that they should be able to handle their emotions themselves, and do not want to be a burden on others.
-But it shows strength - not weakness - when people can be open about their feelings and seek support from others.
-I will help you to be aware of their emotional experiences and learn to effectively communicate them with others.
-I will help you identify unhelpful beliefs and patterns of thought and behavior that may be driving or exacerbating depression.
+However, people with depression may have difficulty reaching out to to others, or communicating that they are in pain because they feel that they should be able to handle their emotions themselves, or do not want to be a burden on others.
+I feel that it shows strength - not weakness - when people can be open about their feelings and seek support from others.

 However, frequent anxiety may be a sign of an anxiety disorder.
 Like depression, anxiety can be very impairing, and often feels intolerable to those who experience it.
 Untreated anxiety can affect job performance and ability to carry out everyday activities.
 It may also lead to depression and an increased risk of alcohol and drug abuse.